Step 1- Remove the handle from the Handle rests and place the Handle in the full forward position.

-Step 4- Remove the Tie Rods and JCB Bolts connecting the Top Deck to the tank assembly as shown.
+Step 4- Lay the WaterRower down.
+Remove the Tie Rods and JCB bolts connecting the Top Deck to the tank assembly as shown.

-Step 5- Remove the Top Deck assembly as shown, being careful not to dislodge the guide pulleys.
-You may have to disconnect the Tacho pulley.
+Step 5- Remove the Top Deck assembly as shown, being careful not o dislodge the guide pulleys.
+You may have to disconnect the Tacho Pulley.
 Disconnect the Tacho motor plug.

 Step 6- Remove the Tacho belt and the Tacho clutch pulley as shown.

 Step 7- Remove the clutch retaining pin as shown.
 You will need a hammer and punch (slender bolt) for this procedure.

 Step 8- Remove the clutch assembly as shown.